Vishalgupta2424/Real-Time-Face-Recognition-Based-Student-Attendance-System/README.md

 🔍 Key Features:

-✨ Real-Time Face Recognition: Utilizes OpenCV and face_recognition library to detect and recognize faces in real-time.
+✨ Face Encoding and Scanning: The system encodes student facial features into vectors and saves these encodings for accurate face matching during the recognition process.

+✨ Detailed Student Information Display: Shows comprehensive student information, including TOTAL ATTENDANCE, COURSE, BRANCH, BATCH, LAST MARKED ATTENDANCE providing a complete view of the student profile.

 ✨ Attendance Time Check: This model ensure that students are not marked present multiple times within a short period, maintaining the integrity of attendance records.

-✨ Detailed Student Information Display: Shows comprehensive student information, including TOTAL ATTENDANCE, COURSE, BRANCH, BATCH, LAST MARKED ATTENDANCE providing a complete view of the student profile.

 ✨ Seamless Firebase Integration: Efficiently stores and retrieves student records and images using Firebase's real-time database and cloud storage, ensuring data is always up-to-date and accessible.

-✨ Automated Attendance Logging: Upon successful face recognition, the system automatically updates attendance records in the Firebase database, reducing manual work and minimizing errors.
+✨ Automated Attendance Logging: Upon successful face recognition, the system automatically updates attendance records such as last marked and total attendance in the Firebase database, reducing manual work and minimizing errors

-✨ Dynamic GUI Display: Features a custom GUI using OpenCV that dynamically displays student information, attendance status, and other relevant details in an user-friendly manner.

-✨ Face Encoding and Storage: The system encodes student facial features into vectors and saves these encodings for accurate face matching during the recognition process.

 🛠️ Technical Stack: